-Change in Fair Value of Assumed Common Stock Warrants Liability
+Gain in Fair Value of Common Stock Warrants Liability

-The change in fair value of assumed common stock warrants liability consists of the change in fair value of the Public Warrants and Private Placement Warrants assumed in connection with the Business Combination.
-We expect to incur incremental income (expenses) for the fair value adjustments for the outstanding assumed common stock warrants liability at the end of each reporting period or through the exercise of the warrants.
+The gain in fair value of common stock warrants liability consists of the change in fair value of the Warrants (the Public Warrants together with the Private Placement Warrants, the "Common Stock Warrants" or "Warrants").
+We expect to incur incremental income (expenses) for the fair value adjustments for the outstanding common stock warrants liability at the end of each reporting period or through the exercise of the warrants.

-Change in Fair Value of Earnout Liability
+Gain in Fair Value of Earnout Liability

-The change in fair value of earnout liability consists of the change in fair value of the future contingent equity shares related to the Business Combination.
-We expect to recognize an incremental income (expense) for the fair value adjustments of the outstanding liability at the end of each reporting period.
+The gain in fair value of earnout liability consists of the change in fair value of the future contingent equity shares related to the Merger.
+We recognize incremental income (expense) for the fair value adjustments of the outstanding liability at the end of each reporting period.